 About the Journal

-The Journal of Civil Litigation and Practice (ISSN: 1839-4574) is vital reading for all civil dispute practitioners.
+The Journal of Civil Litigation and Practice (ISSN: 1839-4574) is vital reading for all civil dispute practitioners and scholars.
 It brings together the many and varied issues encountered in practice, procedure and litigation, which cannot currently be found in a centralised resource.

-Under the leadership of General Editor Roderick Joyce QSO QC, this quarterly journal will address civil litigation and practice issues.
+Under the leadership of General Editor Roderick Joyce QSO QC and Professor Michael Legg, this quarterly journal will address civil litigation and practice issues.
 Each issue will comprise editorials, articles and case notes, comments and/or book reviews on a wide range of topics.
 Its Editorial Board comprises practitioners and experts from around Australia as well as from the United Kingdom, Canada and New Zealand.

 Roderick (Rod) Joyce QSO QC commenced practice as a barrister sole in 1975 and was appointed Queen’s Counsel in 1985.
 He served as Judge of the District Courts of New Zealand from 1993 to 2014, and was a member of the New Zealand Rules Committee between 2002 and 2011.
-Rod is currently a Delegate of the Legal Complaints Review Office of the New Zealand Ministry of Justice, an Academic and Teaching Fellow in Civil Procedure at the Faculty of Law of the University of Auckland, and a Continuing Legal Education instructor at the New Zealand Law Society.
-He is also General Editor of two Thomson Reuters New Zealand products: Civil Procedure: District Courts and Tribunals, and Civil Litigation Workflow.
+Rod is currently a Delegate of the Legal Complaints Review Office of the New Zealand Ministry of Justice, an Academic Fellow at the Faculty of Law of the University of Auckland, and a Continuing Legal Education instructor at the New Zealand Law Society.
+He is also General Editor of Thomson Reuters New Zealand product: Civil Procedure: District Courts and Tribunals.
 Before his service as a judge, Rod appeared in a wide range of civil and criminal cases at all court levels in New Zealand, as well as before the Privy Council in London prior to the establishment of the New Zealand Supreme Court.
 He has been actively involved in legal education for the last 20 years.
 In 2013, he was made a Companion of the Queen’s Service Order for services to the judiciary.

 Court Watch Editor